delawaremathguy/ShoppingList/README.md

 ## Last Update of Note

-My Last Update of note was **August 19, 2020**, when these were some of the recent changes I made.
+My Last Update of note was **August 20, 2020**, when these were some of the recent changes I made.

+* Did a quick check with XCode 12 beta 5 (the news is good!)

 * Added screenshots